Split and Expand: An inference-time improvement for Weakly Supervised Cell Instance Segmentation: Introduction

-\textbf{3}.
-We explore using the explanations of cell center predictions to expand small cell instances.
+\textbf{1}.
+We propose a novel post-processing procedure, \emph{Split and Expand}, for cell instance segmentation. \emph{Split and Expand} is training-free and model-agnostic, and improves cell instance segmentation by resolving the clumps of cells and missing small cells in the segmentation map.
 To our best knowledge, we are the first to segment cell instances with the guidance of explanation results.

-\textbf{4}.
-We further propose a feature re-weighting loss to train the cell center output head, which leads to further improved object-level performance.
+\textbf{2}.
+To overcome the label imbalance when training the cell-center output head, we propose a feature re-weighting loss that leads to further improvements.